 5. We have pre-order meals* available. *Pre-order meals - Custom meals that can be ordered in advance by a diner so they are ready for pick up at a specific time.
 Typically these can be ordered online or by phone/text.

 We have a dedicated allergen friendly station in our PIT dining hall.
-The station is called True Balance and does not serve any of the top 8 allergens.
+The station is called allgood and it serves food that is made without the top 9 allergens.
 There are procedures in place to decrease cross-contact in all stages of food preparation starting with procurement, preparation and serving of the food off of this station.
 There is a dedicated storage area with dedicated ingredients, pans, utensils, and cleaning procedures.
 It offers 2 vegetables, a starch and a protein off of its main line every day.
-Additionally, it has an action station that changes every day which features items such as tacos, avocado toast, stir fry dishes, MTO pasta, grain bowls and more.
-Our True Balance station recently added a deli as well which serves MTO salads and sandwiches.
+Additionally, it has a salad bar and an action station that changes every day which features items such as tacos, grits bar, stir fry dishes, pasta, grain bowls and more.
 We also encourage students at ANY station to ask the employee to use separate knife, cutting board, gloves, etc. to decrease cross contamination.

 6. We have an allergy-friendly station*. *Allergy-friendly station - A food station where specific ingredients are banned, typically including many or all items in the Top 8 allergens and gluten.